Vallaquenta/jellyfin-arr-stack/README.md

 Further reading and information can be gotten from [TRaSH Guides' article on SABnzbd](https://trash-guides.info/Downloaders/SABnzbd/Basic-Setup/)

-## Sonarr & Radarr
+## Sonarr, Radarr & Prowlarr
-For Sonarr and Radarr setup will be almost identical.
-Access the WebUI (default port 8989 & 7878).
+For Sonarr, Radarr and Prowlarr setup will be almost identical.
+Access the WebUI (default port 8989, 7878 & 9696).
 Set up a user account that you want to login/edit with.

 ### Download clients
 Set up the download clients by going to `Settings -> Download Clients -> + icon`.
 Add both qBittorrent and SABnzbd here.